Mishaal

-Mishaal is a Pakistani television play/drama.
-It was aired by PTV in 2008.
-It has 17 episodes.
+Mishaal is a Pakistani television drama serial.
+It was aired by PTV in 17 episodes in 2008.
 It was written, produced and directed by Abdul Rauf Khalid.

 Plot

-Mishaal is an Urdu language TV drama.
-It is a crime thriller drama with a love story at the backdrop.
-Mishaal lives with her brother, elder sister and her paternal uncle who is very strict.
-This makes her brother rebellious and he ends up running away from home into the wrong hands.
+Mishaal is an Urdu language crime thriller TV drama serial.
+Mishaal lives with her brother, elder sister and their paternal uncle who is a strict disciplinarian.
+This makes her brother rebellious and he ends up running away from home and falls into the wrong hands.
 Will their family get their happy ending?